Fun Python Projects

 WHAT YOU WILL PRACTICE

 – PyQt elements: QWidget, QApplication, QMessageBox,QComboBox, QPushButton, QLabel, etc.

 – Json library.

 – “__init__” method

-This project is highly recommended for Python intermediate students who have attended Python courses and feel comfortable with core Python concepts like loops, methods or functions definition.
-It is an excellent job to start building desktop applications and get familiar with the great PyQt platform.
+This type of fun Python projects is highly recommended for intermediate students who have attended Python courses and feel comfortable with core concepts like loops, methods or functions definition.
+It is an excellent Python assignment to start building desktop applications and get familiar with the great PyQt platform.

 If you need additional information, do not hesitate to contact us.